 Outcome: This proposal would allow the United Nations Environment Assembly to layout a new pathway for the world to follow on this issue.
 Putting pollution in all of its manifestations at the centre of the global agenda would allow to build-up global consensus on addressing specific forms of pollution such as defining a global commitment to address the environmental impact of plastics and a commitment for clean air for all and be forward looking in proposing solutions to challenges that involve the private sector and civil society to showcase best practice and how industry and citizens are starting to address this issue.
-From this, a substantive and ambitious new global "Pollution Plan" that commits governments and invite non-state actors to action on this issue including specific action on issues such as air quality, marine litter and black carbon could be agreed.
+From this, a substantive and ambitious new global "Pollution Plan" that commits governments and invite non-state actors to specific actions on issues such as air quality, marine litter, sand and dust storms and black carbon could be agreed.

-Proposed theme 2: Planet 2.0: how to prepare the planet for 3 degrees and 9 billion people Alternative Title, Planet 2.0: preparing the planet for 9 billion people
+Proposed theme 2: Planet 2.0: how to prepare the planet for 3 degrees and 9 billion people